-- Ensure that all TSs have proper lab safety training (at a minimum TS are expected to have completed the WHMIS and Lab Safety Online training) and are appropriately trained to lead a tour group.
+- Ensure that all TSs have proper lab safety training (at a minimum TS are expected to have completed the WHMIS and Lab Safety training, EHS101) and are appropriately trained to lead a tour group.

 - Responsible for ensuring an appropriate number of TSs are available to lead tours (there should be no more than 30 visitors per TS, for minors under the age of 14 there should be one TS to every 10 visitors).

 - Ensure the safety of all visitors that are within the facility.

 - Ensure that all visitors are following rules set by the facility.

 - TS are expected to follow any and all SOPs for demonstrations.

 - The Tour Supervisor must be present at all times and is not allowed to give any visitors un-supervised access to a lab facility.

 - Approve use of their facility for a tour

 - Approve any activities which will occur in the facility for which they are responsible.